yujiaoMSFT/Microsoft-Defender-For-Endpoint/macOS/Deploy-MDE-macOS-with-Intune/6_Verify_Installation.md

 > This document was created using a Mac mini running macOS 15.5 with an Apple M4 chip.
 > Please note that the macOS user interface may differ if you are using a different version of macOS.

-## Step 1: Launching Microsoft Defender on macOS
+## Step 1: Verifying MDE installation from the macOS UI

 1. Locate the **Defender icon** in the task bar.
 Click the icon, then select **Open Microsoft Defender** to launch the application.
    ![image alt](https://github.com/yujiaoMSFT/Microsoft-Defender-For-Endpoint/blob/31330673aa411c6f4395a21dca8d108142661c37/Images/macOS/MDEMacOS-UI1.png)